rishikesh0209/springbootdemo/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a> -->

-<h3 align="center">Spring Bootdemo</h3>
+<h3 align="center">Spring Boot poc and kafka poc</h3>

   <p align="center">
     This a demo project which I started to checkout features of spring boot <br/> This includes all the CRUD operations as well some experimental features.
+    <br/> This also includes apache kafka consumer poc included.
     <!-- <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />